willarmy20/NewPortfolio/README.md

 </p>

 ## <p align="center"> Stretch Goals (Future)</p>

-- Be able to link it to my blog site.
+<p aling="center"> - Be able to link it to my blog site.
-- Be able to have a dark and light button and it changes on every page.
+  - Be able to have a dark and light button and it changes on every page. </p>

 ## <p align="center"> Developer team</p>